French Courses by Semester

 Prof. Kathryn Kleppinger

-This course is an introduction to French literature and the gateway to the French Minor and Major.
-We will read closely a broad selection of texts from different genres (poetry, prose, theater) and historical periods (from the Renaissance to the 21st century) and learn how to read and write analytically about literature in its cultural context using different techniques and methodologies of textual analysis.
-Our journey is focused on learning an efficient method of literary analysis and deepening your appreciation of French literature.
+This course is an introduction to literature in French and the gateway to the French Minor and Major.
+We will examine a diverse range of literary and filmic texts from different genres (including poetry, prose, theater, and cinema) and historical periods (from the Renaissance to the present day).
+In addition to deepening your understanding of French culture, you will learn how to read and write analytically about texts in French using different techniques and modes of analysis.
+In developing these skills, you will be encouraged to explore your own interests and to hone your critical perspective on the texts you are studying.
+Prerequisite: French 2006 or equivalent. *This course satisfies the WID requirement.*

 Prof. Abdourahman Waberi

 This course will explore the daunting issues that confront Africa and the Maghreb in its transformation from tradition to modernity.
-If tradition comprises the centuries-old oral legacies, modernity may refer to what has appeared or been produced recently, namely the writings along with films, visual arts, music etc. We will use a wide range of sources (novels, memoirs, films and songs) in order to understand the link between past and present, yesterday and tomorrow.
-Our topics will include language and memory, Islam and Christianity, urbanity and cultural productions, emancipation, and utopia
+If tradition comprises the centuries-old oral legacies, modernity may refer to what has appeared recently, namely the writings along with films, websites, musical productions, journals and conferences.
+We will use a wide range of sources (novels, memoirs, films and songs) to understand the link between past and present.
+Our topics will include language and memory, Islam and Christianity, urbanity and cultural productions, social justice and spiritual redemption.
+Prerequisite: FREN 3100W or equivalent.
+This course satisfies Literature after 1800 requirement for the French minor.

 Fall